 11. After the first two rows are secured, install the remaining rows by nailing directly above the tongue at a 45 degree angle.

-12. Carefully monitor nailer pressure to ensure that the nail head enters the tongue only as deeply as required to allow the adjacent plank to fit properly.
-Ensure that the nail head rests cleanly in the “nail pocket”.
+12. Carefully monitor nailed pressure to ensure that the nail head enters the tongue only as deeply as required to allow the adjacent plank to fit properly, that the nail head rests cleanly in the “nail pocket”.

 13. Recommended nail spacing is 8 to 10 inches along the length of each board.

 14. Avoid nailing closer than 4 inches from the end of the plank.